 Which type of investment company is best?
-Investors who care most about personal service from an investing professional should explore the advisory services at each investment company.
-An investor who wants to spend extra time doing it all themselves would seek a company with research information and tools that are easy to use, and that offers self-directed brokerage and IRA accounts.
+Investors who care most about personal service from an investing professional should explore the advisory services at each investment firm.
+An investor who wants to spend extra time doing it all themselves would seek a company with research information and tools that are easy to use.

-If you choose to work with a big investment company, think about what matters most to you about the investing experience, and find a company that matches.
+If you choose to start investing with a big investment company like Schwab or Fidelity Investments, think about what matters most to you about the investing experience, and find a company with those services.

 Who are the best investment companies?

 As you can see, there is no single answer to this question.
-One investment company might be best for investors who want to do it themselves, while another might be best for those looking for a more comprehensive array of investment services, and still another might be best for those looking for the most easy-to-use online or mobile experience.
+One type of investment company might be best for investors who want to do it themselves, while another might be best for those looking for a more comprehensive array of investment services.
+Others care most about the mobile experience.
+Explore your options.

 5 Drawbacks of Using the Big Investment Companies

-There are at least five reasons to avoid investing the bulk of your assets and entrusting the successful achievement of all your most desired lifestyle outcomes to a large investment company.
+There are at least five reasons to avoid investing the bulk of your assets through a large investment company.

-For investors looking for more personalized assistance and advice from elite investment experts, you will have a hard time finding it at the biggest investment companies.
+For investors looking for more personalized assistance and advice from elite investment experts, you will have a hard time finding it at the biggest investment firms.

-These big companies are where many new financial advisors go for their first jobs, to learn their craft.
-They are trained by their supervisors to do it ‘their way,’ regardless of whether that’s best for their clients.
+New financial advisors often go to the big companies for their first jobs, to learn their trade.
+They are trained by supervisors to do it ‘their way,’ regardless of whether that’s best for their clients.
 Their investment advice does not come only from their own experience.
 It comes from what the investment company wants to sell you.

 So, you will end up making a lot of your investing choices on your own.
-The investment company will give you information and advice, but you’ll have to do some work to make sure it’s what you want.
+The investment firm’s services will include ample information and advice, but you’ll have to do some work to make sure that strategy is right for you.
 You’ll still be on your own.

-And, if you need expertise from specialists in fields like estate planning or tax accounting, you will not find it at the big investment companies.
+And, if you need expertise from specialists in fields like estate planning or tax accounting, you will not find that type of guidance at the big investment companies.
 Pretty much all the experts in these fields run their own firms.

 Big investment companies cannot offer true customization in their financial services.
-They have pre-set investing pathways.
-They have boxes, and they will fit their clients into them, one way or another.
+They have pre-set investing pathways, and they will fit their clients into their systems.